SAID-ASAAD/estatistica-transacao/README.md

     ```bash
     docker run -p 8080:8080 estatistica-transacao
     ```
-    The application will be available at `http://localhost:8080`.

 ## API Documentation

-The base URL for all endpoints is `http://localhost:8080`.
+The URL for the Swagger UI is `http://localhost:8080/swagger-ui/index.html#/`.

 ---